 Research and author of 250+ guides of learning strategies in English for the learner-centric educational public service.
 Traffic and metrics Highly ranked with search engines (Google), Portals (Merlot), Directories (Open Directory Project), as well as numerous citations and publications @ccess magazine, the Scout Report, and Family Fun Magazine.
 USAToday’s featured site August 7-13, 2001 and February 2004 as “Best Bet for Educators” Applied translations in thirty nine languages in conjunction with a consortium of volunteers, grants, and educational institutions.
 Traffic = 12 million visitors in 2012 in 39 languages.

 2001 - present: Web Master/Developer/Communications

 Integrating communications strategies combining digital and print publications, toward increasing visibility/viability of services for non-profits and small business.
-Current projects include West 7th Business Association (Saint Paul), Czech and Slovak Sokol Minnesota.
-Past projects included Minnesota State Horticultural Society, Garden Club of Ramsey County, Associated Colleges of the Twin Cities, Out Back Nursery, West 7th/Fort Road Federation/District 9 Community Council.
+Past projects included West 7th Business Association (Saint Paul), Czech and Slovak Sokol Minnesota, Minnesota State Horticultural Society, Garden Club of Ramsey County, Associated Colleges of the Twin Cities, Out Back Nursery, West 7th/Fort Road Federation/District 9 Community Council.

 1976 - 2006: University of St. Thomas